ome-zarr-models/ome-zarr-models-py/docs/index.md

 A Python package that provides validation and a Pythonic interface to OME-zarr datasets.

-> ⚠️ This is still under construction!
-> We welcome feedback, suggestions, and contributions!
-> But beware, this package may change without warning for now

 ## Installing

 Currently this package is only available in the GitHub repo.